php-ru/symfony-docs-ru/components/yaml.rst

 Using the Symfony YAML Component
 --------------------------------

-The Symfony Yaml component is very simple and consists of two main classes: one parses YAML strings (:class:`Symfony\\Component\\Yaml\\Parser`), and the other dumps a PHP array to a YAML string (:class:`Symfony\\Component\\Yaml\\Dumper`).
+The Symfony Yaml component consists of two main classes: one parses YAML strings (:class:`Symfony\\Component\\Yaml\\Parser`), and the other dumps a PHP array to a YAML string (:class:`Symfony\\Component\\Yaml\\Dumper`).